alfred9292/NLP-News-Classifier/README.md

 # NLP-News-Classifier

+Libraries needed to run the code:

+-Pandas
+-Sklearn
+-SpaCY

+Please make sure you have Python Version 3.3 or higher run the code on PyCharm.

 NLP Logistic Regression Implementation to classify news into 10 categories.

 exp0.py: baseline system, only aplly bag-of-words, no further feature extraction performed, use a sparse representation of a feature vector.